hvy1seok/SMC-AI-Research-Tutorial/README.md

 ## Contributing

 These projects are meant to be a learning resource.
-If you have suggestions or improvements, feel free to fork the repositories, make changes, and submit a pull request.
+If you have suggestions or improvements, feel free to fork the repositories, make changes, and submit a pull request(NOT RECOMMENDED).

-## License

-These projects are licensed under the MIT License.
-See the LICENSE file for more details.

 ## Credits